Amazon Marketplace

 RO (Removal Order) is a request to have inventory returned from an Amazon FBA fulfillment center or destroyed.
 ROs are typically used for slow-moving or damaged inventory or when closing a business.
 Amazon charges destruction fees, so sellers should minimize ROs.
 Working with liquidation partners can sometimes achieve better ROI than paying destruction fees.

-Open term pageROAS
+Open glossary pageROAS

 Return on Ad Spend

-Open term pageROI
+Open glossary pageROI

 Return on Investment